samuelLovett/tempEgo/README.md

     t, r = read_tf_file(tf_filename)
 TypeError: cannot unpack non-iterable NoneType object
 ```
-It is likely being caused by a path error to a file within the data set like the config file or the location to the dataset itself.
+It is likely being caused by a path error to a file within the dataset (like the config file or the path to the dataset itself).

 ## License